-Josh Lilley is delighted to announce the opening on Thursday 8th September of Urban Ornamental – the second exhibition at the gallery by German artist Christof Mascher.
+Josh Lilley is delighted to announce the opening of Urban Ornamental, the second exhibition at the gallery by German artist Christof Mascher.

 Mind Storage Rack is Mascher's modern-day version of a Wunderkammer, or cabinet of curiosities.
-Historically such objects were regarded as a memory theatre, conveying the owner or patron's control of the world he inhabited - through its indoor, microscopic reproduction.
-For Mascher, the Mind Storage Rack possesses a similar function - both as an opportunity to confront and oversee his creative decisions, while also providing a moment's pause; a focus that re-circulates and inspires the content and energy of his paintings.
+Historically such objects were regarded as a memory theatre, conveying the owner or patron's control of the world he inhabited through its indoor, microscopic reproduction.
+For Mascher, the Mind Storage Rack possesses a similar function, both as an opportunity to confront and oversee his creative decisions and as a moment's pause, a focus that re-circulates and inspires the content and energy of his paintings.

 Christof Mascher (b.
 1979 Hannover, Germany) lives and works in Braunschweig, Germany.
 Mascher studied at the Hochschule für bildende Künste (HBK), Braunschweig, under Professor Walter Dahn.
 Previous solo museum exhibitions include Kunsthalle Emden, Germany, 2011, Galerie der Stadt, Remscheid, Germany, 2008, and Museum of Modern Art, Goslar, Germany, 2008.
 Previous solo gallery exhibitions include Alley Cat, Michael Janssen, Berlin, 2010, Meshes of the Afternoon, Josh Lilley, London, 2009, and Fake Empire, The Happy Lion, LA, 2008.
 Selected group shows include All in Together Now, at Mai 36, Zurich, 2011, The Forgotten Bar, Galerie im Regierungsviertel, Berlin, 2010, and Re-Reading of the Future, International Triennale of Contemporary Art, National Gallery, Prague, 2008.